strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 Suppose we have 5 Kafka Brokers and after looking at the partition details we get to realize that the brokers are not too busy, so we can scale them down to 3.
 Through this example we will take a look at how the three phases of the Kafka reassignment partition tool(`--generate`, `--execute` and `--verify`) works.
 We will generate the JSON data that will be used in the `reassignment.json` file.
-We will then scale down the Kafka cluster using the generated `reassignment.json` file.
+We will then assign the partitions to the remaining broker using the `reassignment.json` file.
-The Kafka Cluster that we will use, will be configured to use TLS encryption and simple authentication.
+The Kafka Cluster that we will use, will be configured to use PLAIN listener.
 Strimzi supports *TLS*, *SCRAM-SHA-512*, *OAUTH*, and *PLAIN* configuration options for authentication.

 Before proceeding towards the steps.
 Let's discuss one more curious question.
 Can you scale down any pod you want through this process?
 So the answer to this question is no. Wondering why?